-How to Curl Medium Length Hair: Hairstyles that You Can Wear Every Day
+Wavy and Curly Hairstyles You Can Wear Every Day

 1. Curly Tips

-This hairstyle looks sophisticated but is actually easy to achieve.
+Elevate your casual ‘do by curling the tips of your straight hair.
 All you need is your flat iron clamped to the tips of your hair and follow the steps for creating basic curls.
-It’s that simple!
+Easy, right?

 3. Mid-Way Curls

 Try curls that start halfway down your hair.
-It doesn’t make your medium-length hair shorter, especially if your curls are loose.
 It’s simple but chic and sophisticated, and you can wear it to any occasion.